kvsankar/chandrayaan3/README.md

     ho-<id>-orbit.txt     # orbital elements for one instant of time

-Orbit data for use by the JavaScript is written in JSON format:
+Orbit data for use by the JavaScript is written in JSON format in a time-stamped directory under data-fetched:

     orbits.json           # contains all heliocentric orbit data (elements and vectors) geo.json              # contains all geocentric orbit data (elements and vectors)